chapel-lang/chapel/doc/rst/language/spec/tuples.rst

 - formal arguments with ``in`` intent that have a tuple type
 - tuples returned from functions with the default or ``const`` return intent

-A *referential tuple* stores its elements by value or by reference, as determined by the default argument intent of the element's type:

--  If the default intent is ``const ref`` or ``ref``, the referential tuple's component is a reference.

--  Otherwise, the tuple's component stores a value of the component's type.

-Referential tuples are analogous to a group of function arguments that each have the default argument intent.
+A *referential tuple* stores its components by value or by reference, as determined by the default argument intent of the component's type: if it is ``const ref`` or ``ref``, the component is a reference, otherwise the component is stored by value, as though it had the ``in`` intent.
+A referential tuple is analogous to a group of formal arguments that each have the default argument intent.
 Referential tuples include: